Private limited company: Poland

-The minimum start capital is 5,000 PLN (since 2009; until then, 50,000 PLN).
+The minimum start capital is 5,000 PLN (since 2009; until then, 50,000 PLN).Sp. z o.o. is the most popular corporate form of doing business in Poland.
+Sp. z o.o. may be registered governmental S24 platform and must be registered in the National Court Register (Krajowy Rejestr Sądowy) and are subject to reporting and tax obligations.

+As part of the European Union Polish companies can obtain an EU VAT registration number for cross-border trade within the EU, can be searched by both VIES and BRIS.

 Portugal

-In Portugal, LLCs are called "Sociedades de Responsabilidade Limitada", that is, "company of limited responsibility", usually abbreviated Lda..
+In Portugal, LLCs are called "Sociedades por Quotas", that is, "company by shares", usually abbreviated Lda..
 They are tax subject, and company shares cannot be sold in a public market, since 2006 the transference of them is not required to be done in the presence of a civil law notary, except if the company owns buildings, in the same way other major properties have to be sold.
-Nonetheless, the responsibility of the partners is limited to the capital share they hold, and the minimum capital required by law for a Lda. of €5000.
+Nonetheless, the responsibility of the partners is limited to the capital share they hold, and there is no minimum capital required by law for a Lda. in excess of the minimum value of €1 per share, and thus per partner.

-(In 2006 the PS Government, led by José Socrates, did reduce the minimum capital to €1, but in 2011 the new PSD Government, led by Pedro Passos Coelho, reinstated the €5000 minimum capital.)

 The capital is not required to be deposited at the time of the registration of the company, instead the share holders have until 31 December of the year the registry was made.

+As part of the European Union Portuguese companies can obtain an EU VAT registration number for cross-border trade within the EU, can be searched by both VIES and BRIS.

 Romania

 Romania recognizes the limited liability company since 1990 under the name of societate cu răspundere limitată (S.R.L.), in which the owners are personally liable for the company obligations within the limit of their contribution to social capital.
-The minimum start capital is 200 RON which currently amounts to less than €50.
+The minimum start capital is no longer 200 RON, it was reduced to 1 RON which currently amounts to less than €0.2.

+As part of the European Union Romanian companies can obtain an EU VAT registration number for cross-border trade within the EU, can be searched by both VIES and BRIS.